- Draft -

 Although, the Net Yaroze came out in 1997, the tools and skill sets haven’t been lost in time, it’s still the fundamentals of software today!

-These build tools are core to most Operating Systems and it’s easy to replicate!
+These build tools are core to most Operating Systems and it’s easy to port and replicate!

-In fact, I have a separate game development project which builds for linux (32bit/64bit), windows(32bit), android(most SoC) all from the same code base.
+In fact, I have a separate game development project which builds for GNU Linux (32bit/64bit), windows(32bit), android(most SoC) all from the same code base.

 I would say, I enjoy the C/C++ process over JAVA now, I find the more I learn about it, the more I want to learn more!